rokka-io/rokka-site/source/_guides/10-rate-limiting.md

 ---
 title: API rate limiting and throttling
 use: [guides]
+description: How does the API rate limiting work with rokka

 ---

 To avoid unexpected load spikes on our servers, we enforce some rate limiting on API calls.
 Currently this only concerns calls on the [/sourceimages/ route](../references/source-images.html), but may change in the future.
 It will not affect delivering images to your end users.